diodechain/website/index.md

   title:
   heading: File sharing without cloud storage
   content: |
-    Most executives share files, even sensitive ones, as email attachments.
-But unintended disclosure can lead to regulatory issues.
+    You need to share files, sometimes even sensitive ones, as you collaborate with your peers.

+    Email attachments are convenient, but not secure enough - you know unintended disclosure can lead to regulatory issues.

-    With Diode's decentralized architecture, you share files with simple folders, but we never have access to or store your files — so no one else can either.
+    With Diode's decentralized architecture, you can share files directly with your team - neither Diode, nor anyone else, has access to them.
   buttons:
   - title: Learn More
     url: "/solutions/app/"